wolffangsecurity/CTF-Writeups/Hack Smarter Labs/BuildingMagic.md

 ```

 ### Check if Credentials Are Valid
+Netexec can be used to verify the credentials have been changed
 ```
 netexec smb 10.1.213.153 -u 'h.potch' -p 'newP@ssword2022'
 SMB         10.1.213.153    445    DC01             [*] Windows Server 2022 Build 20348 x64 (name:DC01) (domain:BUILDINGMAGIC.LOCAL) (signing:True) (SMBv1:False)